Admin-7/Mr-Robot-techniques/Persona-based-commsec-training-matrix.md

 * Encrypt your phone/laptop disk at rest (FileVault, Android Encryption, LUKS/cryptsetup)
 * Use passphrases, not biometric unlock features such as fingerprints
+* Use cash whenever possible, not a credit card or electronic payment system

 # Organizers & journalists vs. Random Assholes